-Course C Cognitive At the en Level CO1: Listen actively and paraphrase simple messages and specific details of concrete monologues and dialogues.
+Course Outcomes At the end At the end of this course, students will be able to: CO1: Listen actively and paraphrase simple messages and specific details of concrete monologues and dialogues.
 Apply CO2: Express one's views coherently in a simple manner.
 Apply CO3: Read and comprehend factual texts on subjects of relevance.
 Understand CO4: Write texts bearing direct meanings for different contexts maintaining an appropriate style.
 Apply